Home > Hub article > College – Making the Right Choice

 - But you may be able to qualify it

-- eg on it’s own this wouldn’t be a dealbreaker but added to x, y, z
+- eg on its own this wouldn’t be a dealbreaker but added to x, y, z

 - Something can’t be a dealmaker if there are also a lot of disadvantages